History: Find Primary Sources

 - Images, sound recordings & videos

-Secondary sources comment upon, explain, or interpret primary sources.
+Secondary sources comment upon, analyze, explain, or interpret primary sources.
 They may include scholarly books, journal and magazine articles, encyclopedias, dictionaries, biographies, reviews, and textbooks.

 Find Primary Sources in the Library Catalog